 No. Other students cannot become CÉIM student leaders at the moment, but this may change as the scheme develops.

-A small group of 1st year students meets with two or three 2nd year Student Leaders regularly throughout the academic year for an hour on a weekly basis.
+A small group of 1st year students meets with two to four 2nd/3rd year student leaders regularly throughout the academic year for an hour on a weekly basis.
 The session opens with some chit chat, then the group agrees what they’re going to focus on that week and they take part in focused group work activities to get a better understanding of the coursework.
 There may also be some quick skills development and then the session closes by recapping on what’s been learnt and what the group would like to do next week.
 CÉIM sessions are about ‘serious fun’ and can often involve some creative techniques that students are unlikely to experience in lectures.